dotSML/vc-test-assignment/README.md

 Once it's finished, run the command <code>npm run start</code> to start the client app.

 <h3>Time Tracking</h3>
-This assignment took me 6h 48min to develop, and I spent most of the time researching different testing techniques and practices, which I now am sure, I have a lot to teach myself.
+This assignment took me 6h 48min to develop, spending most of the time researching different testing techniques and practices, which I now am sure, I have a lot to teach myself.